ryan-txn/tp/docs/DeveloperGuide.md

 - MealEntry
 - HistoryTracker
 - UI

 The following diagram illustrates their associations, methods and attributes.
+The UI class is omitted since it is used across all classes to systematize any form of printing output to the user.
+To showcase the usage of the UI class, we for the sake of clarity, would like to point the reader to the subsequent sequence diagrams.

 ![High Level CD](images/highLevelClassDiagram.jpg)

 #### HealthMate